-The following functions are assigned to Cameron University by the State Regents for Higher Education:
+The functions assigned to Cameron University by the Oklahoma State Regents for Higher Education include:

-The four-year degree areas offered through Cameron University are: Accounting, General Business, Marketing, Management, Computer Information Systems, Computer Science, Criminal Justice, Communications Electronic Systems, English, History, Mathematics, Psychology, Sociology, Political Science and Interdisciplinary Studies.
+The four-year degree areas offered through Cameron University are: Accounting, General Business, Marketing, Management, Criminal Justice, History, Interdisciplinary Studies, and Psychology.

-The two-year degrees are: Criminal Justice, Computer Information Systems, Electronic Engineering Technology, Computer Aided Design Drafting, and Interdisciplinary Studies.
+The two-year degrees are Criminal Justice and Interdisciplinary Studies.

 This program is coordinated through the Admissions Office.